 A common statistic doing the rounds is that the most common cause of manatee fatality is water craft collision.
 With about 45% of those fatalities by propeller cuts and 50% because of “blunt trauma” from the boat hull.

-However fatality statistics on the Florida Fish and Wildlife Commission’s website show that in 2014 “only” 4 of the 12 reported manatee fatalities in Citrus County were due to water craft.
+However fatality statistics on the Florida Fish and Wildlife Commission’s website show that in 2017 (the most recent complete set of statistics) “only” 7 of the 25 reported manatee fatalities in Citrus County were due to water craft.
+Similarly in 2016 only 3 of the 16 fatalities were from water craft.

 Obviously the conservationists would argue that this shows the restrictions are working.
 While the resident groups and boaters would probably point to the statistical dis-information bandied around is typical of what happens when that pendulum goes too far!